What is the 1-1-3 zone defense in basketball?

 X1 denies the pass towards the top, similar to the diagram before while X2 denies the pass into the high post, both instances represented by gray arrows.

-X4 denies against 4 with a hand in the passing lane, represented by the gray arrow while X3 continues to protect the basket.
+X4 denies against 4 with a hand in the passing lane, represented by the gray arrow, while X3 continues to protect the basket.

 Once again, if defenders are in proper positions, it would be generally difficult for 3 to take an uncontested jump shot or execute a straight line pass, specifically towards the basket, especially from their current location.